 Christian Concern is a great resource for alerting me to developments in our culture that ought to concern Christians, especially around culture war issues that we must not ignore.
 Other informative Christian sites that I find helpful are: Christian Institute, CARE and Evangelical Alliance, although I’m helped by getting weekly what’s new type of bulletins from these organisations.

-The Drudge Report is a recent discovery and an important weapon in my trying to get balanced reporting, even though Matt Drudge is more aligned to the alt right.
-While is often maligned, his website is more popular than many mainstream outlets.
+The Drudge Report is a recent discovery and an important weapon in my trying to find balanced reporting, even though Matt Drudge is more aligned to the alt right.
+While he is often maligned, his website is more popular than many mainstream outlets.
+While he gives more credence to alternative news sources, many of his links are to mainstream media.
 It is no frills and Drudge has a remarkable knack of reporting stuff that matters.

 Facebook along with Twitter is a popular social networking site.
 I have a Twitter account but hardly use it as most of my friends and followers aren’t avid twitterers.
 I do have my own Facebook account that I now find myself using this on a daily basis, and to notify friends of new blog posts on my website.
 It is useful for finding out what is going on in the world from a non mainstream media perspective, what some of my growing circle of “friends” are up to and are thinking and sometimes I have robust exchanges on some or other issue.
 I realise there is a danger of this causing us to escape from the real world and personal relationships, yet I acknowledge its power to get one’s message across.
 I do have qualms about Facebook being a monopoly and it does censor and share personal info.